Undergraduate Programs in

 Our graduates are working in public and private schools, academies, and educational organizations across the nation.
 They are enrolled in prestigious graduate school programs such as Fordham, Harvard, Hofstra, and New York University.
 According to a survey of recent graduates:

-84% of respondents reported they were employed or attending or planning to attend graduate school within a year following graduation.
+91% of respondents reported they were employed or attending or planning to attend graduate school within a year following graduation

-Of those employed alumni, 97% landed their position either before or within six months of graduating.
+Of those employed alumni, 96% landed their position either before or within three months of graduating; 100% landed their position within six months.

 During Crisis, Finding the Teachable Moments